rackerlabs/documentation/source/getting_started.rst

 Getting Started Guide
 =====================

-ObjectRocket provides a signup wizard to help you with the initial ObjectRocket set up process.
+ObjectRocket provides a signup wizard to help you set up and ObjectRocket account and configure the service.
 This Getting Started Guide provides an overview of the concepts and processes involved in the initial set up, so you can begin using your ObjectRocket instances quickly.